sora-ichigo/time-management-go/README.md

 # Golang REST API template
-This Repository is RESTAPI quick start template.
+This Repository is quick start template for REST API.

 ☑️ docker-compose